 Can you Foster a dog for us?

 When a dog is picked up by an Animal Control Officer in Posey County, she’s taken straight to the animal shelter.
 She’s given two vaccinations ― a 7-way shot to protect against various diseases common to dogs, and a Bordetella (kennel cough vaccine), and she is wormed.
 Then she is placed in a concrete run that is approximately 5 ft x 12 ft.
 It is surrounded with chain link fencing and has a metal dog house at the rear.
-The shelter is enclosed by privacy fencing and is not heated or air-conditioned.

 These dogs need socialization in a home where they can learn crate training, house training, how to walk on a leash and how to interact appropriately with humans –adults, children, other dogs and/or cats.
 It takes just a few weeks for a dog to learn the skills that will help in finding her a new home and it doesn’t take an expert to teach these basic skills, it just takes someone with patience who loves dogs and wants to help.
 And when the dog is adopted, it’s a rewarding experience to know you played a part in placing a dog into a happy home environment.